Dependent Care FSA

 - Once you enroll, you cannot change your contribution amount until the following year, unless you experience a qualifying life event.*

 - This account is subject to use it or lose it rules, which means that you have until March 15 of the following calendar year to incur eligible expenses, then until April 30 to submit final claims.
 Dollars remaining in the account after April 30 will be forfeited.

-The IRS contribution limits for 2021:
+The IRS contribution limits are as follows:

 - Married or single parent: $100 minimum to $5,000 maximum

 - Married and filing separately: $100 minimum to $2,500 maximum each